JetBrains/teamcity-documentation/topics/mono-support.md

 TeamCity supports running .NET builds using [NAnt](nant.md) and [MSBuild](msbuild.md) runners under Mono framework as well as under .NET Frameworks.
 (MSBuild as xbuild in Mono).

-Since TeamCity 2017.1, [NuGet ](nuget.md)runners support Linux and macOS when [Mono](http://www.mono-project.com/docs/getting-started/install/) is installed on the agent.
+[NuGet](nuget.md) runners support Linux and macOS when [Mono](http://www.mono-project.com/docs/getting-started/install/) is installed on the agent.
 Note that only NuGet CLI 3.2\+ on Mono 4.4.2\+ is supported.

 [Tests reporting tasks](net-testing-frameworks-support.md) are also supported under Mono.